-We hope the following questions and answers will address any concerns or confusion about the PTA Supplies Program initiated as a trial in Fall 2017.
+We hope the following questions and answers will address any concerns or confusion about the PTA Supplies Program initiated in Fall 2017.
 Contact us at firstname.lastname@example.org with any further questions or ideas.
 [Page last updated June 28, 2018.]

 “I already have supplies to bring in.”